iterative/dvc.org/content/docs/command-reference/plots/index.md

 # plots

-A set of commands to visualize and compare _plot data_:
+A set of commands to visualize and compare data series or images from ML projects:
 [show](/doc/command-reference/plots/show),
 [diff](/doc/command-reference/plots/diff),
 [modify](/doc/command-reference/plots/modify) and